ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ## Exploratory Testing and Code Inspection

 Edge cases and errors are handled to the best of our knowledge.
-They can be tested using the examples provided for each use cases under "Acceptance Testing".
+They could be tested using the examples provided for each use cases under "Acceptance Testing".
+Additionaly, you can try your own input to interact with the bot and stay productive!

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github